firozkhan18/Java-Evaluations/java-basic-fundamental-lambda-expressions.md

 Functional interface is an interface which has only one abstract method.

-Functional interfaces can have any number of default methods.
+Functional interfaces can have any number of default and static methods.
 But, they must have only one abstract method.

-Comparator, Runnable AndActionListener are some examples of functional interfaces.
+Comparator, Runnable, Comparable, Callable, and ActionListener are some examples of functional interfaces.

 ```java
 @FunctionalInterface